 - The phone number in Bruce Almighty was not originally an example of the 555 trope; Universal digitally altered all releases after the original theatrical print because the original number turned out to actually belong to people in various area codes.
 Even more confusingly, although the English audio track was overdubbed to match the new number, the French dub on the DVD wasn't, no doubt leaving many Francophones confused as to why the number on screen didn't match the one read out by Bruce.

-- The film of Return of the King changed the time of day for Pippin finding Merry on Pelennor Fields from the theater version to the DVD version.
-Pretty gratuitous.
+- The film of Return of the King changed the time of day for Pippin finding Merry on Pelennor Fields from the theatre version to the DVD version, showing that Pippin had been searching for Merry for several hours rather than the few minutes implied by the theatre version.

 - Several movies from Disney Animated Canon have had this done to them: